-Do you have a nonbinding early action plan whereby students are notified or decision well in advance of the regular notification date but do not have to dattending your college?
-No If yes, please complete the following: (MM/DD) Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
-For the Fall 2023 entering class: Number of early action applications received by your institution: Number of applicants admitted under early action plan: Number of applicants enrolled under early action plan:
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+No No

+If yes, please complete the following: (MM/DD)

+Early action closing date: Early action notification date:

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+For the Fall 2023 entering class:

+Number of early action applications received by your institution: Number of applicants admitted under early action plan: Number of applicants enrolled under early action plan: